 The QCA Code requires that the boards of AIM companies have an appropriate balance between executive and non-executive directors of which at least two should be independent.
 During the period under review we have met this requirement and will maintain it in the future.

 We have supported the QCA Code’s principle to review regularly the effectiveness of the board’s performance as a unit, as well as that of its committees and individual directors.
-I led the most recent review in 2017 following the resignation of our previous CFO and the appointment of Nick Lowe.
+The most recent review was in July 2020.
 We will be considering the use of external facilitators in future board evaluations.

 We have made significant efforts to ensure effective engagement with both institutional and private shareholders.
 Due to the concentrated nature of approximately 35% of our shareholder base we make ourselves available to speak or meet with each one.
 We will continue to undertake summary presentations at our AGM’s and have been keen to meet with potential and existing shareholders whenever requested.

 At this point in time the board has not commissioned any research reports.
 When it does consideration will be given to meeting the needs of both private and institutional investors in this respect.